BytePhoenixCoding/BlockchainTokenSniper/README.md

 warnings then do not snipe it.
 5) Check the TG group.
 Most of the time, the groups that have mute messaging most / all the time are scams.
 If theres more muted time than unmuted time then its likely to be a scam.
 6) If you can message in the group, post a message like "Everyone, please make sure to check the token is not a scam on honeypot.is / bscheck.eu / rugpulldetector.com".
-Do not say that it is a scam, legit admins should not have a problem with a message like this, scam admins will most likely block you / delete the message.
+Do not directly say that it is a scam, legit admins should not have a problem with a message like this, scam admins will most likely block you / delete the message.
 7) Use option 2 of the sniper a few mins before launch (5-10 mins) and it is recommended to sell early (first 5 mins).